Warp Drive in a De Sitter Universe: Conclusions

 In order to achieve this, one needs the bubble to move in the radial direction at a velocity exactly equal to the speed of the expansion of the universe.
 This means that this type of warp drive is not a very practical option for space travel because if you want to choose your direction, you have to start at the center of the universe (otherwise you can only move in one particular direction; see fig.~\ref{fig1}).
 Besides, one can only realistically traverse distances that are much smaller than the bubble's initial distance from the center of the universe ($r-r_i\ll r_i$); otherwise, according to~\eqref{Time}, the time of travel will be of the order of the Hubble time (which, for our Universe, is about 14.4 billion years).

-Nonetheless, this solution is useful as a "proof of concept" because it demonstrates the principal possibility of creating a warp bubble with non--negative Eulerian energy density through a loophole in the no-go theorem outlined in~\cite{Santiago:2021aup}, namely by considering a spacetime whose shift vector is \textit{both} irrotational (gradient) and asymptotically non-vanishing.
+Nonetheless, this solution is useful as a "proof of concept" because it demonstrates the principal possibility of creating a warp bubble with non--negative energy density through a loophole in the no-go theorem outlined in~\cite{Santiago:2021aup}, namely by considering a spacetime whose shift vector is \textit{both} irrotational (gradient) and asymptotically non-vanishing.
 Besides, it illustrates the idea of creating a warp drive through a manipulation of dark energy.

-It also serves as a mathematical model of vacuum energy underdensities that may be of use because what one has been able to produce in Casimir cavity experiments so far is precisely that, not actual negative energy but \textit{underdensities} in the background (positive) vacuum energy.
-In principle, it's possible to consider more generic models of these underdensities, such as stationary bubbles, non--spherical bubbles, bubbles in which the energy density is not exactly zero ($f<1$) in the inner region, etc.
+It also serves as a mathematical model of vacuum energy underdensities: in principle, it is possible to consider more generic models of these underdensities, such as stationary bubbles, non--spherical bubbles, bubbles in which the energy density is not exactly zero ($f<1$) in the inner region, etc. This research direction may be potentially useful for the general relativistic description of quantum "negative energy" effects (such as Casimir effect, etc.) because those effects represent not actual negative energy but \textit{underdensities} in the background (positive) energy of the quantum vacuum, i. e. suppression of vacuum fluctuations~\cite{Ford:2009vz}.

-We have also proven that if perturbations in de Sitter space produce at least some underdense regions in \textit{every} reference frame, they inevitably result in local violations of WEC and NEC.
-This result may have implications for theories like quintessence~\cite{Ratra:1987rm,Caldwell:1997ii,Tsujikawa:2013fta}, "dark fluid"~\cite{Arbey:2005fn,Arbey:2006it}, and superfluid vacuum~\cite{Dirac:1951,Dirac:1952,Sinha:1976dw,Sudarshan:1976cb,Sinha:1978gu} that model dark energy as a kind of fluid.
-It can also lead to a new physical interpretation of the exotic "negative energy" as just dark energy underdensities observed in a different reference frame (this is especially relevant for the superfluid vacuum theory that postulates the violation of Lorentz symmetry and the existence of a preferred reference frame).